Paula Rawl Calhoon

 Paula Rawl Calhoon (born December 6, 1957) is an American politician.
 She is a member of the South Carolina House of Representatives from the 87th District, serving since 2018.
-She is a member of the Republican party.
+She is a member of the Republican Party.

+Education

+Calhoon attended the University of South Carolina, Columbia, where she received her bachelor's degree in early education and a master’s of education.

+Career

+Calhoon was first elected to the South Carolina House of Representatives in 2018 election for the 87th district.
 Calhoon serves on the House Education and Public Works Committee and on the Ethics Committee.